If you love taking a trip back in time with historical fiction and romance books, youâll love our authors like Sandra Byrd.

 Eloisa James (born Mary Bly) is a Shakespeare professor and best-selling author.
 In addition to her standard romance novel work, James also wrote a well-received memoir, Paris in Love, detailing the year her family spent living in France.
 Her novels are set in the 1700s and 1800s and often reference Shakespearean works.
 James is known for the historical accuracy of her novels and the development of strong female friendships between characters.

-For many years, James lived a double life, working as Professor Bly during the day and attending events as Eloisa James - wearing contacts instead of glasses to disguise herself from students and colleagues. in 2005, she revealed her dual realities.
-She wrote a New York Timesop-ed piece defending the legitimacy of romance writing.
+For many years, James lived a double life, working as Professor Bly during the day and attending events as Eloisa James - wearing contacts instead of glasses to disguise herself from students and colleagues.
+In 2005, she revealed her dual realities.
+She wrote a New York Times op-ed piece defending the legitimacy of romance writing.

 âIf you throw me out of this house, I shall sleep on the path outside.
 If you return to the Continent without me, I shall follow you.
-I will build a willow hut at your gate; I will sleep under your window; I will be waiting for you at your own front door.â
+I will build a willow hut at your gate; I will sleep under your window; I will be waiting for you at your own front door.â âEloisa James, When Beauty Tamed the Beast

 10. Julie Garwood, 1944 -